jourquin/Nodus/devtools/tests/README.md

 These are worker sums and work counts, **not promised reductions in assignment wall time**.
 No search is shortened by this diagnostic.
 The observer adds overhead, and all its time is already inside the existing Dijkstra/assignment rows; do not add the diagnostic times to those rows.
-With the audit disabled, Fast Multi-flow uses the ordinary Dijkstra class, with no diagnostic counters, reachability storage, extra clock reads or per-edge observer calls.
+With the audit disabled, Fast Multi-flow uses the ordinary Dijkstra class with the selected graph/heap representation and no diagnostic counters, reachability storage, extra clock reads or per-edge observer calls.
 Other algorithms retain their existing timing reports.